 On December 29, 2022, the Consolidated Appropriations Act, 2023 was signed into law and included significant policy changes for Child Nutrition programming, including the authorization of a permanent, non-congregate meal service through the Summer Food Service Program (SFSP) and National School Lunch Program (NSLP) Seamless Summer Option (SSO) for rural areas with no congregate meal service.
+Federal regulation changes will be finalized at the end of 2024.

 Note that the requirements for implementing non-congregate meal service in Summer 2023 are subject to change in Summer 2024 and beyond once the new regulatory requirements are published.